paul-buyrin/MyValue/README.md

 The larger the number, the more the odds diverge from the statistics, thus, the bigger the edge.

-note: The spotrsbooks juice is set by default at 5% and can be modified via line 127
+Note: The spotsbooks juice is set by default at 5% and can be modified via line 127